 Things to do

 • Stroll around the Upper Town and Lower Town and learn more about the history of St Eustatius on a 1½ hour guided walking tour.

-• Located in town, the Historical Foundation Museum presents the history of the island and the Caribbean in general.
+• The Historical Foundation Museum presents the island's history and the Caribbean in general.